awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 AWS IoT Greengrass supports the following communication channels between Greengrass components and Docker containers:
 + Greengrass Lambda functions can use REST APIs to communicate with processes in Docker containers\.
 You can set up a server in a Docker container that opens a port\.
 Lambda functions can communicate with the container on this port\.
 + Processes in Docker containers can exchange MQTT messages through the local Greengrass message broker\.
-You can set up the Docker container as a Greengrass device in the Greengrass group and then create subscriptions to allow the container to communicate with Greengrass Lambda functions, devices, and other connectors in the group, or with AWS IoT and the local shadow service\.
+You can set up the Docker container as a client device in the Greengrass group and then create subscriptions to allow the container to communicate with Greengrass Lambda functions, client devices, and other connectors in the group, or with AWS IoT and the local shadow service\.
 For more information, see [Configure MQTT communication with Docker containers](#docker-app-connector-mqtt-communication)\.
 + Greengrass Lambda functions can update a shared file to pass information to Docker containers\.
 You can use the Compose file to bind mount the shared file path for a Docker container\.

 ### Configure MQTT communication with Docker containers<a name="docker-app-connector-mqtt-communication"></a>

-You can configure a Docker container as a Greengrass device and add it to a Greengrass group\.
+You can configure a Docker container as a client device and add it to a Greengrass group\.
 Then, you can create subscriptions that allow MQTT communication between the Docker container and Greengrass components or AWS IoT\.
 In the following procedure, you create a subscription that allows the Docker container device to receive shadow update messages from the local shadow service\.
 You can follow this pattern to create other subscriptions\.

 **Note**
 This procedure assumes that you have already created a Greengrass group and a Greengrass core \(v1\.10 or later\)\.
 For information about creating a Greengrass group and core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.

-**To configure a Docker container as a Greengrass device and add it to a Greengrass group**
+**To configure a Docker container as a client device and add it to a Greengrass group**

-1. Create a directory on the core device to store the certificates and keys used to authenticate the Greengrass device\.
+1. Create a folder on the core device to store the certificates and keys used to authenticate the Greengrass device\.

    The file path must be mounted on the Docker container you want to start\.
 The following snippet shows how to mount a file path in your Compose file\.
-In this example, *path\-to\-device\-certs* represents the directory you created in this step\.
+In this example, *path\-to\-device\-certs* represents the folder you created in this step\.

    ```
    version: '3.3'